thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-evo.md

 Name | Type | Presence | Description
 --- | --- | --- | ---
 `id` | string (hex) | Required<br>(exactly 1) | Signing request ID.
 Signing request ids for ChainLocks and InstantSend are calculated as described in:<br> \* The [ChainLocks DIP](https://github.com/dashpay/dips/blob/master/dip-0008.md#signing-attempts)<br> \* The [LLMQ InstantSend DIP](https://github.com/dashpay/dips/blob/master/dip-0010.md#finalization-and-creation-of-islock-messages).

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "For general signing requests, any 32 byte hex string can be provided as the request id.
-Note that if a quorum hash is not specified in parameter 4, a quorum will be selected automatically based in part on this value."
+> For general signing requests, any 32 byte hex string can be provided as the request id.
+Note that if a quorum hash is not specified in parameter 4, a quorum will be selected automatically based in part on this value.
-}
-[/block]

 *Parameter #3---message hash*

 Name | Type | Presence | Description